 So again, why do you matter?
-Tell me.
 Still hard to answer?
 I understand.
-I have spent months figuring out my own answer.
-Every time I thought I had it, it changed because I changed, which forced me to change it, which again changed me... and so on.
+I have spent months figuring it out, and every time I nailed it, something in me changed, which forced me to change the answer, which changed me, which changed the answer...

-That's personal development in a nutshell.
-You find an answer, and it leads to a new question, which leads to a new answer, and so it keeps going.
+That's writing in a nutshell.
+You find an answer, and it leads to a new question.
 It's almost a never ending process.
-Very similar to writing.
-Or life.
+Very similar to life.

 Like life, however, it does end one day, and you will come up with an answer to why you matter and.